US Coast Guard to tackle China's 'illegal' fishing in Pacific | DW | 24.10.2020

 China claims nearly the entire South China Sea, which has been contested by several nations including Malaysia, Taiwan and Indonesia.

-The announcement comes as US Secretary of State Mike Pompeo said the EU's top diplomat, Josep Borrell Fontelles, launched the first US-EU Dialogue on China.
+The announcement comes as US Secretary of State Mike Pompeo said the EU's top diplomat, Josep Borrell, had launched the first US-EU Dialogue on China on Friday.

 "Glad to have this forum as a dedicated space to discuss the full range of the challenges Beijing poses to our mutual interests and values," Pompeo tweeted.

 Pompeo met with his Asian peers earlier this month to discuss Chinese influence in the region.
-The US Secretary of State has long been a harsh critic of China and its policies, especially as relations between the nations have soured due to the trade war and back-and-forth in the Pacific waters.
+The US top diplomat has long been a harsh critic of China and its policies, especially as relations between the nations have soured due to the trade war and back-and-forth in the Pacific waters.

 kbd/dj (AFP, Reuters)